 It cost more if we cant get a bobcat into the yard.
 If we have to shovel it all into wheel barrels and then shovel it into the back of our truck, it cost an extra 1-2 hundred more.

 Removing Plastic / Resin and Pool Liners

-We are perfectly fine with bagging up these items, or tying them into neat bundles and leaving them with you to dispose of, or slowly put out with your normal garbage pickup.
-We charge $49 to remove liners, and all other plastic is quoted separately.
+We are okay with bagging up these items, or tying them into neat bundles and leaving them with you to dispose of, or slowly put out with your regular garbage pickup.
+We charge $49 to remove liners, and all other plastic gets quoted separately.
 If your pool has all resin fence, top rails, and upright supports, it would probably cost another 100.00 to 150~ for associated dump fees.